NarrativeScience-old/pynocular/README.md

 convenience, the unmodified `BaseModel` class is also available to be imported from the same place.

-Warning: if you use `BaseModel_database_model_hint` without the `database_model` decorator, mypy will incorrectly believe the model will have the pynocular provided functionality.
+Warning: if you use `BaseModel_database_model_hint` to create a Pydantic model without the `database_model` decorator, mypy will incorrectly believe the model will have the pynocular provided functionality.

 e.g.